-Criteria Explanation Commentary Sampling • Nature and quality of sampling (eg cut Aircraft Type techniques channels, random chips, or specific specialised industry standard measurement Cessna 210 tools appropriate to the minerals under Acquisition system sondes, or handheld XRF instruments, etc).
-High speed digital data acquisition system limiting the broad meaning of sampling.
-Sample rates up to 20 Hz Include reference to m ensure sample repress appropriate calibrat measurement tools or Aspects of the de mineralisation that are Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-Aspects of the determination of mineralisation that are Material to the Integrated Novatel OEM DGPS receiver providing positional information, to tag incoming data streams in addition to providing pilot navigation guidance High precision caesium vapour Public Report.
-In cases where 'industry magnetometer standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire Visual real time on-screen system monitoring / error messages to limit re-flights due to equipment failure assay').
+Criteria Explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
+Aspects of the determination of mineralisation that are Material to the Public Report.
+In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Magnetometers Tail sensor mounted in a stinger housing Model / Type - G-823 caesium vapour magnetometer Resolution - 0.001 nT resolution • Sensitivity - 0.01 nT sensitivity Sample Rate - 20 Hz (approximately 3.5 m) Compensation - 3-axis fluxgate magnetometer Gamma-Ray Spectrometer RSI RS-500 gamma-ray spectrometer, incorporating 2x RSX-4 detector packs Total Crystal Volume: 32 L Channels: 1024 • Sample Rate: 2 Hz Multi-peak automatic gain stabilisation

-Magnetic Base Stations GE Sci pre ma M GSM-19 Overhauser and intrex Envi-Mag proton ecession base station agnetometers. • Re solution - 0.01 / 0.1 nT • Ac curacy - 0.1 / 0.5 nT • Sa mple Rate - 1.0 / 0.5 Hz Th sec column e GEM GSM-19 sampling at 1 cond was used for all rrections.
-See below details v for addition airborne mag-spec survey • Th is release has no reference to eviously unreported drill results.

-Criteria Explanation Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-No drilling reported.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. and plastic scoops.
+A total of 2,183 samples were collected.
+The depth the sample was taken varied between 20 to 30cm.
+Samples were sieved through -2mm mesh.
+Sample weights were approximately 300g (+/- 50g).
+Eight large 200m x 200m grids were collected across the tenement.
+Sample locations were recorded by DGPS which has an accuracy of ± 0.5m.
+Samples were sent to SGS Laboratories in Perth for MMI Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc). .
+No drining reported.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. • No drilling reported.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
-Whether logging is qualitative or quantitative in nature.
-Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logaed. • No drilling reported.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+No drilling reported.